opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sources/dynamo-db.md

 * `exportRecordsProcessingErrors`: The number of export record processing errors.
 * `changeEventsProcessed`: The number of change events processed from DynamoDB streams.
 * `changeEventsProcessingErrors`: The number of processing errors for change events from DynamoDB streams.
 * `shardProgress`: The incremented shard progress when DynamoDB streams are being read correctly.
-If this is `0` for a certain period of time, then there is a problem with the pipeline that has streams enabled.
+This being`0` for any significant amount of time means there is a problem with the pipeline that has streams enabled.